polkadot-developers/knowledgebase/current/advanced/codec.md

 and blockchain systems because:

-- It is lightweight relative to generic serialization frameworks like [serde](https://serde.rs/), which add significant boilerplate that can bloat the size of the binary.
+- It is lightweight relative to generic serialization frameworks like [serde](https://serde.rs/), which adds a significant boilerplate that can bloat the size of the binary.
 - It does not use Rust STD, and thus can compile to Wasm for the Substrate runtime.
 - It is built to have great support in Rust for deriving codec logic for new types:
   ```